 Throughout my 25 years of experience in creative direction, design, and user experience design fields I’ve had fantastic opportunities to work in many worlds, on many different kinds of projects, playing many different roles.
-I am intimately familiar with the product and service evolution, from initial research and focus group events to launch strategies and agile development cycles.
-When you bring me on board, you bring a seasoned generalist with the ability to deep-dive.
+I am intimately familiar with the product and service evolution, from initial market research and audience discovery to launch strategies and agile development cycles.
+When you bring me on board, you bring a seasoned consultant with the ability to deep-dive.
 I cover the gamut of strategic and tactical, from writing to designing, from prototyping to focus group moderation.

 Some Personal Notes:

 I spent nine years in Chiclayo, a desert town only 10 miles from the ocean.
 One inch of rain falls every 10 years.
 Surrounded by Pre-Columbian temples, cities and burial mounds still untouched by the claws of progress, I grew up with a deep appreciation for history and art from other cultures.
 I also grew up with some of the largest sand dunes one could ever hope to see – majestic at sunset, when the clay and volcanic ash would reflect the orange sunlight and turn the dunes to rainbow colors.
 The warmth of Chiclayo’s citizens is matched only by its climate.